Roasted red pepper pasta is a creamy, quick, and delicious dish you can make with a handful of ingredients in about 20 minutes.

-Roasted red pepper pasta with basil
+creamy roasted red pepper pasta topped with basil and parmesan

 Roasted Red Peppers